changeworld/azure-docs.ja-jp/articles/active-directory/active-directory-devhowto-multi-tenant-overview.md

 <properties
-   pageTitle="すべての Azure Active Directory ユーザーがサインイン可能なアプリケーションを構築する方法 | Microsoft Azure" description="任意の Azure Active Directory テナントのユーザーがサインイン可能なアプリケーション (マルチテナント アプリケーションと呼ばれます) を構築する手順について段階を追って説明します。" services="active-directory" documentationCenter="" authors="skwan"
+   pageTitle="How to build an application that can sign in any Azure Active Directory user| Microsoft Azure" description="Step by step instructions for building an application that can sign in a user from any Azure Active Directory tenant, also known as a multi-tenant application." services="active-directory" documentationCenter="" authors="skwan"